m00nl1ghtP00l/gpucloud-docs/docs/index.md

     ---

-    Centralized management of users, policies, and resources by the Tenant Administration
+    Centralized management of users, policies, and resources by the Org Administrators.

     [**Orgs/Tenants**](admins/orgs.md)
     [ | ]()